mhamzafaisal1/project-mirror/chitrac-api/docs/api-softrol.md

 },
-"availability": 86.55,									Float (rounded to 2 decimal places) availability percentage of the machine all day "oee": 68.47,											Float (rounded to 2 decimal places) Overall Equipment Efficiency percentage of the machine all day "operatorEfficiency": 78.61								Floay (rounded to 2 decimal places) averaged operator efficiecy across all operators on this machine all day
+"availability": 86.55,									Float (rounded to 2 decimal places) availability percentage of the machine all day "oee": 68.47,											Float (rounded to 2 decimal places) Overall Equipment Efficiency percentage of the machine all day "operatorEfficiency": 78.61								Float (rounded to 2 decimal places) averaged operator efficiecy across all operators on this machine all day
 ```

 ## History Routes